01-edu/Branch-AI/one_md_per_day_format/piscine/Week2/day05.md

 # Introduction

-If you finished yesterday's exercices you should be able to train several Machine Learning algorithms and to choose one returned by GridSearchCV.
+If you finished yesterday's exercises you should be able to train several Machine Learning algorithms and to choose one returned by GridSearchCV.
 GridSearchCV returns the model that gives the best score on the test set.
 Yesterday, as I told you, I changed the **cv** parameter to compute the GridSearch with a train set and a test set.
 It means that the selected model is based on one single measure.
 What if, by luck, we predict correctly on that section ?
 What if the best model is bad ?
 What if I could have selected a better model ?

 We will answer these questions today !
 The topics we will cover are the one of the most important in Machine Learning.
-Must read before to start the exercices:
+Must read before to start the exercises:

     - Biais-Variance trade off; aka Underfitting/Overfitting.
         -  https://machinelearningmastery.com/gentle-introduction-to-the-bias-variance-trade-off-in-machine-learning/